farhanhalai30/farhanhalai30/README.md

 **About Me**

-- I'm a Web Developer
+- I'm a Web Developer.
-- A consistent learner with a knack for exploring new things
+- A consistent learner with a knack for exploring new things.
-- Appreciates neat and clean design with more finite and granular user interactions
+- Appreciates neat and clean design with more finite and granular user interactions.
-- Like to work on projects that are challenging in terms of both, logically and creativity
+- Like to work on projects that are challenging in terms of both, logically and creativity.

 **Technologies**